The one place that everyone should expect to be safe, should be the hospital.

 If you were injured during your stay at a hospital, or you were injured

-visiting a patient in the hospital, you may be able to sue for hospital
+visiting a patient in the hospital, you may be able to

 independent contractors.
 If, however, a doctor was not clearly represented as an independent contractor,